frantjc/jenkins-job-resource/README.md

 ### Prerequisites

 * golang is *required* - version 1.11.x or above is required for go mod to work
-* docker is *required* - version 20.10.x is tested; earlier versions may also work.
+* docker is *required* - version 20.10.x is tested; earlier versions may also work
-* go mod is used for dependency management of the golang packages.
+* go mod is used for dependency management of the golang packages

 ### Tests